wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 or models tag latency, if it is a freshly receieved event object that is just handled for the first time (argument `replay` set to `false`).
 The delivery time is also returned.
+This function also has several overloaded versions, which mainly differ from each other on what the command in the response object is, or whether dirty bit is passed by argument.

+#### Message Helper Functions, Part III

+Method `sendOutgoingEvents()` drains the outgoing event queues, until the queues become empty, or until a byte limit per cycle is reached, whichever comes first.
+At the very beginning of the function, the current simulated cycle is incremented by one.
+Recall that this function is called at the very beginning of cache object's clock call back, meaning that it is the de facto tick function for coherence controllers.
+The function then drains both queues, `outgoingEventQueueDown_` and `outgoingEventQueueUp_`, with local variable `bytesLeft` tracking the number of remaining bytes that can be sent at the current tick.
+Note that this function allows partial messages to be sent, i.e., an event object can be sent over a few cycles.
+The actual sending is performed by calling `send()` on the corresponding memory link object, and then popping the front object from the queues.
+The function returns a boolean to indicate whether both queues are empty.

 #### Function Stubs